 TypeApp Email combines a sleek user interface with tons of great features that you’ll actually use.
 You can use it with a number of different email clients, like Gmail, Yahoo, Yandex, iCloud, Exchange, and more.
 This app can work well if you’re looking for something to use aside from Gmail.

 TypeApp Email allows you to view and manage all your email accounts from one app, sync your calendar, and set customizations such as a color-coding system for your email, and creating shared groups with specific contacts.

 You can also adjust the menu and your push notifications to your liking. android users love the look of TypeApp Email, as it allows you to group related emails together to make them easier to deal with.

 - Sleek look combined with great features

 - Integrates with other android apps and products such as android wear

 Reviews of the best email apps for android

 Ultimately, the app you choose will depend on your specific needs and personal preferences.
 There’s nothing wrong with only using the Gmail app.
 If you’re looking for slightly different functionality, increase security, or simply just a different look and feel, then you might want to consider trying out one of the apps on this list.

 Regardless of which app you choose, your emails should always end with a personalized signature to make the most out of every message.
-Use our signature generator to create a customized email signature that includes anything from your social icons to marketing banners.
-Our email signature integrates seamlessly with email clients like gmail and outlook, but can also be added to nearly any email app you use.
+Use our email signature generator to create a customized email signature that includes anything from your social icons to marketing banners.
+Our email signature integrates seamlessly with all major email clients.
+See how you can add a signature to Gmail and outlook, but can also be added to nearly any email app you use.